gcallah/biblio_engine/README.md

 # berkeley
-Django project to host a Bishop Berkeley bobliography.
+Django project to host a Bishop Berkeley bibliography.